-A blog or a vlog, is a very effective diary or journal used by individuals, brands, and companies.
-Both blogging and vlogging are concerned with generating the maximum amount of traffic for a website or, promoting a businesses or a person.
+A blog or a vlog is a very effective diary or journal used by individuals, brands, and companies.
+Both blogging and vlogging are concerned with generating the maximum amount of traffic for a website or, promoting a business or a person.
 Sometimes, a blog or a vlog are used to simply earn money and have fun.

 For most successful bloggers or vloggers, it’s their primary or secondary source of money.
 However, it’s crucial to know which medium is best for you or your business.

 According to eMarketing Institute, a vlog is short for a video blog which features video content.
 It’s established for business or non-business related purposes.
 In terms of “blog VS vlog”, vlogging is similar to blogging in many aspects.

 In fact, many bloggers have become vloggers, and many vloggers also have a blog.
 The main difference in the context of blog VS vlog is the presentation and form of content.

 Lifewire states that in the early days of blogging, vlogs were called podcasts, a term that was used to refer to both audio and video blog posts.
 Vlogging, therefore, has become a mix of blogging and streaming.
 A vlog sometimes goes by “videocast” or “vodcast.”
 In addition, Motovlogs are vlogs that feature the act of riding a motorcycle.

 What is a Blog?

 A blog is an online diary or journal according to ‘makeawebsitehub’.
 Although typically a blog is also used by large scale sites to release articles and posts to their followers.
 Usually, a blog is a website or featured within a website but people can also create a blog within social media, Blogs can feature text, images and other methods of content including GIF’s and documents such as PDF’s.